j-nolan/erlang-fun/drum-challenge/README.md

 In this second exercise of lab 1, we will try to solve the drum challenge, originally written for Go developers.
 The challenge requires a good handling of binary files, which makes Erlang an interesting alternative language to solve the challenge.

 ## API methods
+Our code being heavily commented, we chose to reproduce our functions' documentation in the report.

 ### Public methods